markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 There are two remaining pieces we haven't covered yet.
 The opening `<html>` tag was actually written as `<html lang="en">`.
 This is how we can specify the default language for our page.
 In this case, we're letting browsers know that this page is meant to be read in English.
 Lastly, there's a tag in the `<head>` that looks like this: `<meta charset="UTF-8" />`.
 This is an example of a **meta tag**, [of which there are many](https://devhints.io/html-meta).
 Like the `<title>` tag, they give the browser extra information about the page, sometimes for display purposes and sometimes for search engine optimization.
 We'll discuss more of these in future modules.

 The `charset` meta tag is important to include now, though, because it specifies the range of characters (letters, numbers, symbols, etc.) that can be used.
 UTF-8 accommodates just about any character we would want, from foreign language symbols to emojis.
 Copy this emoji (🏃) and paste it somewhere in your `<body>`.
-Note that it shows up just fine in the browser, but if you change the meta tag to `<meta charset="ASCII" />`, it no longer works, because the browser will limit the available characters to those of the ASCII character set.
+Note that it shows up just fine in the browser, but if you change the meta tag to `<meta charset="ASCII" />`, it no longer works because the browser will limit the available characters to those of the ASCII character set.
 Best to stick with UTF-8.

 > **Deep Dive:** Read more about [character encoding](https://www.w3.org/International/questions/qa-what-is-encoding).